 The pharmacy team had an awareness of the strengthened warnings and measures to prevent against valproate exposure during pregnancy and had completed training on this.
+A poster was displayed in the dispensary raising awareness about using valproate in pregnancy.
 At the time of the inspection, valproate patient cards were available for use during the dispensing of valproate to all female patients.
-The pharmacist reported that he would check that that the patient's prescriber had discussed the risks of exposure in pregnancy with them and they were aware of these and query if they were taking effective contraception.
+The pharmacy team reported that they would check that that the patient's prescriber had discussed the risks of exposure in pregnancy with them and they were aware of these and query if they were taking effective contraception.

 The pharmacy obtained medicinal stock from AAH and Alliance.
-Specials were ordered from suppliers such as AAH specials.
+Specials were ordered from suppliers such as Quantum specials.
 There were destruction kits available for the destruction of controlled drugs and designated bins for storing waste medicines were available and seen being used for the disposal of medicines returned by patients.
 A hazardous waste medicines disposal bin was also available for use.

 Medicines and medical devices were stored within their original manufacturer's packaging.
 Pharmaceutical stock was subject to date checks which were documented.
 The pharmacy team were aware of the European Falsified Medicines Directive (FMD).
-The pharmacy team had the appropriate hardware and reported that the software was currently undergoing updates from their head office.
+The pharmacy team had the appropriate hardware and staff reported that procedures and training were to be rolled out by head office.